-November 1st is Dia de los Muertos, a holiday I first became really interested in after reading Barbara Kingsolver’s wonderful books Animal, Vegetable, Miracle and The Lacuna.
+November 1st is Dia de los Muertos.
 Celebrated primarily in Mexico and the southwestern United States, The Day of the Dead is a day for remembering and celebrating lost loved ones.
+(It is emphatically NOT “Mexican Halloween.”)

 In Mexico, families gather at the graves of their deceased and decorate the tombs.
 Covering them with flowers, candles, and elaborate sugar skulls, people come together to eat a special meal (often picnic-style at the cemetery) and share memories of those that are gone.